 The AAP recognizes the challenge of instituting practice changes and adopting new recommendations for care.
-To address the need, a process-of-care algorithm has been devel-
+To address the need, a process-of-care algorithm has been developed and has been used in the revision of the AAP ADHD toolkit.

 Implementation: Preparing the Practice